-Those who believes in conspiracy theories, are thought to be cynical and kooky.
-Those who are paranoid and suspicious of the world.
-They’re skeptical of what’s reported by the media, or the designated safeguards which are supposed to protect us.
+Those who believe in conspiracy theories, are thought to be cynical and kooky, who are suspiciously paranoid of the world.
+They’re skeptical of what’s reported by the media, or the designated safeguards who are supposed to protect us.
+A special kind of nut.

-They believe that the real truth isn’t being revealed, that we’re being duped.
-The sheep then blame that their tin foil hats are wedged too tight.
+They like to reveal the real truth behind the cloak and dagger, that they’re being duped.
+The sheep then point out the conspirators tin foil hats are wedged too tight.

-Conspiracy theorists believe that all the mainstream news sources, are deceiving and manipulating us, this with the intention of protecting us from fear or harm.
+Conspiracy theorists proclaim mainstream media, are deceiving and manipulating us, with the intention of protecting us from fear or harm.

-We all question the world, certain events that doesn’t make sense.
-Everyone embraces skepticism to some degree, that there’s a “plot” that lead to the sequences of events of a story, which appears outrageous or malicious.
+We all question the world, as certain things don’t make sense.
+Everyone embraces skepticism to some degree, that there’s a sinister “plot.”

 What we later discover are certain events were indeed fabricated, revealing our suspicions to be true.
-What’s flushed out is the real backstory as we say, “I told you so.”
+What’s flushed out is the real backstory as we proclaim, “I told you so.”

 It’s Human Nature

-We rely on news data, this to find a meal, to get information on the markets, where the latest war is, reports on spy rings, industrial espionage, and aliens.
+We rely on media to find a meal, to get information on the markets, where the latest war is, find reports on spy rings, industrial espionage, and aliens.

-Conspiracy theories, are a constant fight to get more information over the competition.
-If you know some type of truth that others don’t, you have the inside track to get ahead.
+Conspiracy theories, is a constant fight to get more information over the masses.
+If you know some type of truth others don’t, then you have the inside track to get ahead.

 It becomes mandatory to do your due diligence, even if it’s flawed.
-What doing so makes you feel better, while setting you apart from the sheep.
+What doing so does is makes you feel better, while setting you apart from the “sheep.”

 Why Conspire

 The theory of conspiracy is deeply ingrained in us, more than you think.
-We humans are natural skeptics, believing there’s a story which lead to a certain event.
+We humans are natural skeptics, believing there’s a backstory which leads to a certain event.

 That it’s suffused with intention.
 What randomness and “normal” does, is scares us.